archie-judd/bbc-to-spotify/README.md

 `--prune` `-p` (flag):

-> Remove all duplicates and any tracks that are not in the source playlist."
+> Remove all duplicates and any tracks that are not in the source playlist.

 `--update-desc` `-u` (flag):